ox/resume/readme.md

 - Led project to rebuild an aging Angular website in React using Next.js with an emphasis on fast loading.
   - Worked with our design team to build a design system to unify our products.
 Upheld code + design standards using tools like eslint and Storyboards.

+- SVRF was [acquired] by Poplar on July, 2020

 #### Spring (November 2013 - May 2016)